The Red Mountain Inn – La Jolla’s Bird Rock Bar

-Written by mac meda on September 4, 2009 – 3:20 am -If there was a bar designed for Mac Meda, the infamous Dave Osborn’s Red Mountain Inn would win hands down.
+If there was a bar designed for debauchery, the infamous Dave Osborn’s Red Mountain Inn would literally win face down.
 It was named after the screw-top, rot-gut wine, Red Mountain, which was a must if you wanted to get drunk and had little money, because it was $1.50 for a gallon.

 With that said, it seemed logical that the Red Mountain Inn became Mac Meda Destruction Co.
 Official Headquarters!

 The bar opened in 1966 at 5525 La Jolla Blvd in Bird Rock.
-Opening day over 17 kegs of beer was consumed.
+And what a day that was, over 17 kegs of beer were consumed.

 The original bartenders were Jack Macpherson, Rick “Ricky Rocket” Johnson, Mike Wilson, Dave Schrader and later Reggie Hasley and Ron “Anchovy” Barca joined to help with the overflow of thirsty and fanatical customers.

 You ordered by the pitcher or two.
-Drinking one beer was unheard of.
-If you tried to order ONE beer the bartender stared you down.
-And chances are you would get eighty-sixed for being a fagot!
+Unlike other bars, where drinking to much got you thrown out, drinking ONLY one or two beers was was considered taboo; the bartender would stared you down.
+And chances are you would get eighty-sixed for being a non conformist!

 Friday and Saturday nights were standing room only.
 Cigarette smoke would bellow between the crack of the front door, and almost knock you down when opening it.
-A passerby could get drunk just by looking at the place from across the street.
+A passerby could get a nice buzz just by the alcohol smell even from across the street.

 Red Mountain had a band that drummed out enough rock to make your ears ring for the next few days.
 At first, Cookie Taylor was the singer, and leader of the band (see him in slide-show) and then ran dinner food specials for a while until he become the head cook at Bully’s down the street.